 3. Work at Your Best

 Schedule tasks during the time a day you and (your child – in homeschooling cases) are most productive.
-First, pinpoint the time of day you (or your kids) are the highest functioning.
-The beauty of homeschooling is that kids are not in school at a set time.
-You can assign work and give them breaks based on their individual learning needs and patterns.
-I schedule low functioning, but high impact activities in the morning like mediation, brisk walks, or reading.
+First, pinpoint the best times of day to complete activities.
+Schedule low functioning, but high impact activities in the morning like mediation, brisk walks, or reading.
 These actions tend to align me/us and allows us to focus on the day ahead.
-Then I do my household chores around 3 because, for whatever reason (probably the caffeine), I am functioning on 9 or 10.

 4. Make it Fun

 Pull your hair back-or wrap it in a scarf, throw on some music, and get it done.
 When we start to associate mundane tasks with things we love, it can change our perspective and actually have you looking forward to washing dishes.
-I tend to go retro when I am in the kitchen; now, I sometimes look forward to a walk down memory lane as I load the dishwasher.
+I tend to play 90’s hip hop soul when I am in the kitchen; now, I sometimes look forward to reminiscing as I load the dishwasher.